 - When did they begin?
 How long do they last?
-How frequently do they come?
+How frequently do they occur?
+Are they rhythmic or more random?
 Is it always the same muscle group of the body involved?

 - Other information that is helpful includes whether there have been any recent illnesses or whether any medications have been taken, including prescription, over-the-counter, and food supplements.

 - Past medical history may give a clue as to the reason for the muscle cramps.
 These may include a history of diabetes, hypothyroidism, kidney disease, and spinal cord injury.

 - Work or exercise history may be of importance.

 Sometimes the physical examination may be normal since the muscle spasms may not occur during the visit.
 However, the physical examination may useful in detecting underlying medical issues that may be helpful in making the diagnosis.
 For example, if the patient is complaining of leg muscle spasm, the examination may include palpating or feeling for pulses in the feet.
 Atherosclerosis, or hardening of the arteries, may be associated with the loss of arterial pulse in the involved extremity.

 For those having pain from smooth muscle spasm, the pain may be severe enough to present to an emergency department.
 The history and physical examination will be directed to finding the source of the pain, while at the same time trying to control the symptoms.
 Kidney stone pain (renal colic) and gallbladder pain sometimes require anti-inflammatory narcotic pain medication.
 They are often associated with nausea and vomiting and these symptoms may also require treatment.
 Some patients with irritable bowel condition may also present with significant intestinal spasm.

 For patients with recurrent muscle spasm where the cause is not easily diagnosed by history and physical examination, testing may be needed to give direction as to potential causes.